-The Working For Families website provides detailed information about the payments available to you for your family.
-Working for Families is delivered by Work and Income and Inland Revenue.
+The Inland Revenue website provides detailed information about the payments available to you for your family.

 Working for Families Tax Credits are made up of four types of payments: